rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  The build plate may have shifted.
 Try and level it again; make sure to tighten well.

-·  There may be cured resin in your vat.
-Drain and clean.
+·  There may be cured resin in your vat, in which case you should drain and clean.

-·  Did you remember to set Z=0?
+·  Did you remember to set, or reset, Z=0?

 ·  The FEP film may be too tight or too loose.